Sachsenhausen Concentration Camp

 Exploring Sachsenhausen

 During the visit to the Concentration Camp, you will visit all the areas that were most used by the Nazis and Soviets.
-As you discover the facility, you’ll feel a shiver as you find out about the atrocities committed by both parties in the large death camp.
+As you discover the facility, you’ll find out about the atrocities committed by both parties in the large death camp.

 Some of the most relevant areas are the following:

-• Barrack 38: Located in the “Small Camp” area, Barrack 38 is where the Nazis would cram the Jews together between 1938 and 1942.
+- Barrack 38: Located in the “Small Camp” area, Barrack 38 is where the Nazis would cram the Jews together between 1938 and 1942.
 Barrack 38 is a museum that reflects the life of Jewish prisoners at the Camp.
-You’ll notice that it still smells of burnt as it was set fire to by anti-Semitics in 1992.
+You’ll notice that it still smells burnt as it was set fire to by anti-Semites in 1992.

-Although it is not necessary to book a guided tour for many of Berlin's landmarks, we strongly suggest you join a guided tour at Sachsenhausen.
+Although it is not necessary to book a guided tour of many of Berlin's landmarks, we strongly suggest you join a guided tour of Sachsenhausen.
 Most of the buildings of the Death Camp are no longer standing and most of the facilities are empty, so you won't get a good idea of the terrible past of this concentration camp without a professional guide.

 Schedule